jeremy6d/socialmemorycomplex.net/_posts/2009-12-23-public-private-codependence.markdown

 The radicals of the 19th century saw the state as larger than just the government.
 The state was composed of all those who benefited from the status quo.
 Government, business, academia, and other institutions work to stabilize this status quo as the basis of their privilege.
 So when Mussolini talks about a merger between corporate and state power, he is not talking about fusing business to government - *that alliance already exists*, and most people back then knew it, too.

 Mussolini was talking about bringing all aspects of society under a smaller group of technocratic, autocratic managers.
 The full power of society could only be leveraged by total submission of the individual.
 Today, that's hardly necessary; the system has become so suffocating that its a trivial matter to convince most people to give up and become a cog in the machine.
 And we're not going to reach those cogs as long as we talk in terms of the machine's operating manual.
-The state is more subtle than that.
+The state is more subtle than the conservative "government vs. business" paradigm.